MISTERNEGATIVE21/ConsentiumThingsDalton/README.md

 1. Clone this repository to your local machine.
 2. Install the Arduino IDE.
 3. Connect the ConsentiumThingsDalton board to your computer using a USB cable.
-4. Open the Arduino IDE and open the `ConsentiumThingsDalton.ino` file.
+4. Open the Arduino IDE and open the `ThingsUpdate.ino` file.
 5. Enter your WiFi SSID and password in the `ssid` and `pass` variables, respectively.
-6. Enter your ConsentiumThings API key in the `key` variable.
+6. Enter your ConsentiumThings API key in the `ApiKey` variable.
-7. Enter your ConsentiumThings board API key in the `board_key` variable.
+7. Enter your ConsentiumThings board API key in the `BoardApiKey` variable.
 8. Upload the code to the ConsentiumThingsDalton board.
 9. The board will start reading sensor data and sending it over REST to the ConsentiumThings cloud every 7 seconds.